cnabio/cnab-spec/101-bundle-json.md

 The `name` and `version` fields are used to identify the CNAB bundle.
 Both fields are REQUIRED.

-- `name` MUST contain only characters from the Unicode graph characters
+- `name` MUST contain only characters from the Unicode code points with a basic type of `Graphic` (includes: spaces, letters, numbers, punctuation, symbols).
 - `version` MUST be a [SemVer2](https://semver.org) string

 Fields that do not match this specification SHOULD cause failures.